homalg-project/ToricVarieties_project/Readme.md

 ## Funding

-The work of Martin Bies is supported by the [Wiener-Anspach foundation](http://fwa.ulb.ac.be/).
+The work of Martin Bies is partially supported by *NSF grant DMS 201673*, the *Simons Foundation Collaboration grant #390287 on Homological Mirror Symmetry* and the *Simons Foundation Collaboration grant #724069 on Special Holonomy in Geometry, Analysis and Physics*.